Patriots roll past Titans for 12th win

 “To be 12-2 is a good record.
 I know it’s not perfect, certainly a lot of things we can do better, but it’s good to be 12-2.”

-The Patriots finished a 7-1 home season and are assured of a first-round bye in the playoffs.
+The Patriots finished a 7-1 home season and are assured of earning the top seed with wins the next two weeks.
 They end the regular season at the New York Jets next Sunday and at Miami on Jan.
-3, and wins in both would wrap up the No. 1 seed in the AFC playoffs.
+3.

+New England had a chance to clinch a first-round bye depending what happened to the Denver Broncos and Cincinnati Bengals later Sunday.

 The team is waiting for slot receiver Julian Edelman to make it back from his broken foot (he’s close) and safety Devin McCourty and tight end Scott Chandler were also missing Sunday.
 Running backs Dion Lewis and LeGarrette Blount are among those lost for the season.

-Note: EditorsNote: updates with reason Stork missed game